Apartments up to 45 sq.m.

 2. Organizational marathon

-Some books to help lead life intoorder, advised Mary to "solve one problem at a time."
-However, in reality, this meant only one thing - imperfections.
-A huge number of things that were waiting for their turn for reorganization did not give Mary rest day or night.
-There was only one way out - to develop a seasonal schedule for the analysis of things.
-Each of these many hours of marathon involved making difficult decisions, like getting rid of "out of fashion", "disliked", "worn out" and just "unnecessary things."
-Saying goodbye is hard, but in conditions of an acute shortage of free space, it is absolutely necessary.
+Some books that help bring life toorder, advised Mary to "solve one problem at a time."
+However, in reality, this meant only one thing - unfinished business.
+The huge number of things that were waiting for their turn to be reorganized did not give Mary peace either day or night.
+There was only one way out - to develop a seasonal schedule for sorting out things.
+Each such multi-hour marathon included making difficult decisions, such as getting rid of "things that are out of fashion," "no longer liked," "that have served their purpose," and simply "unnecessary things."
+Saying "goodbye" is hard, but in conditions of an acute shortage of free space, it is absolutely necessary.

 4. Understand yourself!

-Leaving your comfort zone, where everything is always yoursrules, even if they don't work for you, are the best way to change for the better.
-Change is always difficult, but if the future of your home and comfortable living in it depends on it, the effort will surely pay off.
-For example, this cute habit of throwing things on the bed or covering all stable objects with them, does it somehow help you live, feel better?
-No. It's just a bad habit that you can develop a new one instead - always put things where they came from, and also wash the dishes immediately after eating, clean up at the same time and never leave turned on electrical appliances unattended.
+Getting out of your comfort zone, where everything is always your wayrules, even if they are not good for you, are the best way to change for the better.
+Change is never easy, but if the future of your home and comfortable living in it depends on it, the efforts will certainly pay off.
+For example, this cute habit of throwing things on the bed or hanging them over all stable objects, does it somehow help you live, feel better?
+No. It is simply a bad habit, which can be replaced by a new one - always putting things back where they came from, and also washing dishes immediately after eating, cleaning at the same time and never leaving electrical appliances on unattended.

 5. Live consciously!

-According to Mary, this call is simply bound to findA response in the heart of any owner of minimalist space.
-And the main thing here is not to limit yourself to pleasant trifles, but to report to all actions and to consider each acquisition first of all in terms of expediency.
-And, of course, enjoy life while there is such an opportunity. refinery29.com
+In Mary's opinion, this call simply must finda response in the heart of any owner of a minimalist space.
+And the main thing here is not to limit yourself to pleasant little things, but to be aware of all your actions and consider each purchase primarily from the point of view of expediency.
+And, of course, enjoy life while you have such an opportunity. refinery29.com

 Comments